Health Benefits of Ginger

 - Serve with honey and fresh lemon

-How to Make Homemade Ginger Tea
+How Do You Make Ginger Tea With Fresh Ginger?

 - Peel and slice ginger